Balancing Compassion with Justice, A Catholic Perspective on Charity and Illegal Immigration

 It means that being members of the Body of Christ is to be the ruling fact of us.
 Crossing over to the divine side with all our powers, we must take a humble place in the ranks: become part of the reasonable, holy and living sacrifice.
 It means work and prayer, suffering and self-conquest, we are never to forget that we do not act alone or for ourselves.
 We act with and for the whole body.
 The prayer of the individual Christian is always the prayer of the whole Church; and therefore its infinite scope.

-In short without the Church, the Liturgy, the sacraments, the Eucharist and prayer we will not be able to live a life of Charity.
 If love is represented by the heart, then charity is represented by the heartbeat pumping love throughout the Whole Body of Christ.
 While Underhill summarizes her book in one, simple final sentence, the depth of its meaning would be lost without everything that came before it:

 The Body of Christ exists to work for the world's transformation; to bring Eternal Life into time, by the faithful and arduous incarnation of its faith and love in concrete acts.